 We aren't fans of ARM processors and Raspberry Pis just because it's cool.
 Well, it is cool, but there is much more than that.

-A complete SDS installation can run on a single-core ARM CPU with 512 MB RAM.
-But it’s better to look at it this way: an SDS cluster can run on any type of hardware, from the smallest of devices up to the largest datacenter server.
+A complete OpenIIO installation can run on a single-core ARM CPU with 512 MB RAM.
+But it’s better to look at it this way: an OpenIO cluster can run on any type of hardware, from the smallest of devices up to the largest datacenter server.
 This is not only a huge differentiator, but it also brings incredible benefits for infrastructure design and IT strategy.

 The first two differentiators lead to the third.
 The extreme efficiency introduced by the lightweight design and Conscience technology allowed us to take advantage of unused resources and run applications, triggered by events, directly on the storage infrastructure.